architech-boards/pengwyn-customization/source/kernel.rst

  | ~/Documents/ti-linux-kernel/arch/arm/boot/dts/pengwyn-dvi.dts
  | ~/Documents/ti-linux-kernel/arch/arm/boot/dts/pengwyn-touch.dts

-For build the kernel the cross-toolchain must be installed in */opt/poky/1.5.3* directory, see in :ref:`the cross-toolchain<crosstoolchain>` paragraph.
-Source the script to load the proper environment for the cross-toolchain:
+For build the kernel source the script to load the proper environment for the cross-toolchain:

 .. host::

- | source /opt/poky/1.5.3/environment-setup-armv7a-vfp-neon-poky-linux-@eabi@
+ | source /home/architech/architech_sdk/architech/pengwyn/toolchain/environment-nofs
- | unset CFLAGS CPPFLAGS CXXFLAGS LDFLAGS

 and you are ready to customize the kernel: